infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 You can locally delete a storage resource using the `--delete` mode.
 For filesystem storage resources, you can clear their contents using the `--clear-content` option.

-Using `--purge --pull` will locally delete the network, volumes and drives that depend on the storage resource along with pulling all dependent objects that belong to the user from the Hub.
+Using `--purge` will unlink all networks that use the storage locally.

 Network
 -------